Frequently Asked Questions

 What if I am sick and cannot attend classes?

 As college students, it is your responsibility to contact your professor when you are ill and cannot attend classes.
 Contact information is provided in each class syllabus.
 Student Health Services will not provide excuse notes.
-For students who are severely ill and require missing more than three consecutive days of class, a return note from the medical provider is required.
-This note should be brought to Student Health Services.

 Can the secretarial staff dispense over-the-counter (OTC) medications?